INTERNATIONAL SHAW SOCIETY

 SEE A SHAW PLAY

-There’s a Shaw play available some place on this planet every day of the year, but of course what you want is something within reach.
+There’s a Shaw play available some place on this planet almost every day of the year, but of course what you want is something within reach.
 If you’re serious about this, we recommend signing up for Google Alerts at http://www.google.com/alerts under “Bernard Shaw” or “George Bernard Shaw,” daily or weekly or monthly.
-Unless you’re in the middle of the Sahara Desert or something like that, Shaw productions within driving distance will eventually come your way.
-But here we just want to call attention to some major theater companies who have specialized in Shaw productions over the years, have done them regularly, and that we can highly recommend.
+Lots of productions will come your way within driving distance.
+For a pretty up-to-date listing of Shaw productions, see the calendar of current productions at http://libra.apps01.yorku.ca/events/2019-02-22/.
+Below, we just want to call attention to some major theater companies who have specialized in Shaw productions over the years and that we can highly recommend.
 Just click on the title to get to their websites.

-2. Project Shaw in New York (in Gramercy Park at the historic Players Club).
-David Staller has produced all of Shaw’s plays, even the most minor, in readings by accomplished actors from Broadway, TV, and film.
+2. Project Shaw in New York.
+David Staller has produced all of Shaw’s plays, even the most minor, in readings by accomplished actors from Broadway, TV, and film, and once a year provides a full production at some off-Broadway theater.
 Every third Monday of the month.
-Email email@example.com or call (212) 290-5951.
-The Players Club itself is worth seeing.
+At Symphony Space on 95th & Broadway (212) 864-5400.
+See https://gingoldgroup.org/tickets/.

 4. Washington Stage Guild.
 This group, founded by John MacDonald, has been doing first rate productions since 1986, featuring many playwrights but declaring Shaw to be their “resident playwright.”
 They perform at the Undercroft Theatre at 1900 Massachusetts Ave. in Washington D.C. and can be reached by calling (240) 582-0050.